8 Tactics To Convert More Website Visitors Into Customers

 As we’ve already noted in our blog post How to Create an Engaging Tourism Website, you must share inspiring content in order to build the trust with your website visitors, as without trust, you will have little chance converting your website visitors into paying customers.

-- Read our blog post How to Create an Engaging Tourism Website >
+- Read our blog post How to Create an Engaging Tourism Website and implement your learnings.

-- Undertake an audit of your website load speed on a number of different desktops and mobile devices.
-If the load speed is longer the 7 seconds, then you will need to speak to your website developer or website host to rectify the situation.
+- Using Think With Google’s Page Load Speed testing tool, undertake an audit of your webpage load speeds.
+If the load speed is longer the 3 seconds, then speak to your website developer to plan to rectify the situation.

 Webpages that no longer exist will absolutely impede on your website’s chance of creating a conversion.
 And secondly, 404 pages with no call to actions are easily dismissed by potential customers, whereby they will leave your website all together if not given any option to progress into the site.